Environmental Public Health Tracking: Gastroschisis Data

-The Centers for Disease Control and Prevention (CDC) estimate about 1,500 babies, or 1 out of every 2,500 babies, in the United States are born with gastroschisis each year.
+Researchers estimate about 2,000 babies, or 1 out of every 1,953 babies, in the United States are born with gastroschisis each year.*

 Infants and children with gastroschisis are expected to have some problems since some of their organs are on the outside of the body.
 Direct contact with the amniotic fluid can irritate the exposed intestines and cause problems with movement of digested food and the absorption of nutrients.